databeast/whatnot/README.md

 ## Key Functionality

-## Why use this over <ProjectName>
+## Why use this over [ProjectName]

-Emphasis on lightweight
+### Emphasis on lightweight operation

 * No additional infrastructure
 * No storage persistence/synchronization latency
 * No huge memory requirements
 * not intended to be used for billions of key

-Emphasis on Structure and Hierarchy
+### Emphasis on Structure and Hierarchy

 * Etcd's explicity directory-path style namespaces were a huge inspiration

-Decentralized
+### Decentralized

-*
+* Support for direct clustering between your applications instances via Gossip, Raft and gRPC

-Built without storage persistence and centralization in mind.
+### Built without storage persistence and centralization in mind.

 Designed originally to coordinate cluster cache invalidation

-## Optional Build Tags
+## Selecting Compile-Time functionality with Optional Build Tags

-metrics
+_metrics_ - enabled this build tag will register Prometheus metrics from Whatnot into the prometheus metrics registry if your application exports Prometheus metrics (or makes them available via HTTP by way of `promhttp`), you should see the following additional metrics available amongst your existing ones:

-errortraces
+_errortraces_